zproksi/bpatch/README.md

          It holds a chain with StreamReplacers.
 Last StreamReplacer must has a reference to the Writer or to the next StreamReplacer

-         3. ActionsCollection receives an instance of Writer through SetNextReplacer method.
+         3. ActionsCollection receives an instance of Writer through the SetNextReplacer method.
          After that it can be used to process any sequence of characters.
-To complete processing the second parameter must be set to the true value while first parameter does not matter
+To complete processing the second parameter of the DoReplacements method must be set to the true value while first parameter does not matter

-         4. ActionsCollection can be reused to transform any amount of byte sequences since it is possible to setup other Last SreamReplacer instance via SetNextReplacer method"
+         4. ActionsCollection can be reused to transform any amount of byte sequences.
+Also, it is possible to setup other last SreamReplacer instance via SetNextReplacer method to define another data destination"

     TJsonCallBack "returns" ..
 AbstractBinaryLexeme
     ActionsCollection *-- Dictionary